yokadi/yokadi.github.com/tips.markdown

     t_list --overdue @bob

-## Some usefull shortcuts
+## Some useful shortcuts

-Yokadi rely on readline library, so you can use very useful readline shortcut such as:
+Yokadi rely on readline library, so you can use very useful readline shortcuts such as:
 - up/down arrows to browse history
 - ctrl-r to search backward in yokadi history